tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 the most important part of the public API --
-A system-level software user might depend on the address and reset value of a register, but not depend on the hierarchical path to the corresponding DFF (because that doesn't affect their software).
+A system-level software user might depend on the address and reset value of a register, but not depend on the hierarchical path to the corresponding FF (flip-flop) because that doesn't affect their software.
-In contrast, a user working on physical implementation might view that register address as a minor detail, but depend on the hierarchical path of the DFF to ensure that it is implemented with the correct type of cell.
+In contrast, a user working on physical implementation might view that register address as a minor detail, but depend on the hierarchical path of the FF to ensure that it is implemented with the correct type of cell.

+## Rationale/discussion/what can change/Componntes of API/TODO

+TODO

+  Exception: Changes to match previously published documentation, i.e. bug fixes, may only warrant a MINOR increment.

 ## Changes in SystemVerilog

-An illustrative example, shown in SystemVerilog, is useful to demonstrate API components of a typical SoC peripheral where sequential logic is implemented with D-type flip-flops (DFFs).
+An illustrative example, shown in SystemVerilog, is useful to demonstrate API components of a typical SoC peripheral where sequential logic is implemented with D-type FFs.
 Let's say that our module `Alu` performs arithmetic operations on its inputs, drives known values on its outputs, and provides register access via the APB protocol.